Beating the Winner's Curse via Inference-Aware Policy Optimization: Introduction

 However, existing methodologies for policy learning face a major challenge known as the \emph{winner's curse}.
 This issue arises when training a model to approximate the true objective and then optimizing against this model.
 Intuitively, even if the model is highly accurate on the training data, the optimization procedure can systematically exploit its prediction errors to obtain a policy whose predicted value is substantially higher than its true value.
 This failure has previously been observed across a variety of contexts, including common value auctions~\citep{capen1971competitive,thaler1988anomalies} and managerial decision-making (where it has also been called \emph{post-decision surprise}~\citep{harrison1984decision} or the \emph{optimizer's curse}~\citep{smith2006optimizer}); it is also an instance of regression to the mean~\citep{harrison1984decision}.
 It is greatly exacerbated by modern policy optimization pipelines, which consider complex policies mapping rich, individual covariates to actions.

 Much of the early work on policy evaluation assumes that a policy is fixed prior to evaluation~\citep{rosenbaum_central_1983, rosenbaum1984reducing,bang2005doubly}.
-Due to increasing interest in policy optimization, recent work has proposed methodologies for correcting for the optimistic bias arising from the winner's curse~\citep{gupta2024debiasing,andrews_inference_2024,zrnic_flexible_2024,shchetkina_when_2024,zhang_personalized_2025}.
+Due to increasing interest in policy optimization, recent work has proposed methodologies for correcting the optimistic bias arising from the winner's curse~\citep{gupta2024debiasing,andrews_inference_2024,zrnic_flexible_2024,xu2025winner}.
 However, they only correct for the evaluation error---if the learned policy is ineffective, they cannot help compute a more effective policy.
-Furthermore, practitioners often want evidence that the learned policy actually increases performance---e.g., by obtaining statistically significant performance improvement compared to the incumbent policy (which we call the \emph{observational policy}).
+Furthermore, practitioners often want evidence that the learned policy actually increases performance---e.g., by obtaining a statistically significant estimate of the learned policy's performance improvement over the incumbent policy (which we call the \emph{observational policy}).
 Thus, a critical remaining question is how to identify a policy that improves performance according to a rigorous downstream evaluation methodology.
-Addressing this challenge requires rethinking the entire policy evaluation and optimization pipeline---our key insight is that policy optimization should account for how the policy will be evaluated downstream, which we call \emph{inference-aware policy optimization}.
+Addressing this challenge requires rethinking the entire policy optimization pipeline---our key insight is that policy optimization should account for how the policy will be evaluated downstream, which we call \emph{inference-aware policy optimization}.